Buster Glosson: Education

 He received his Bachelor of Science degree in electrical engineering from North Carolina State University in 1965.

-He attended the Armed Forces Staff College in Norfolk, Virginia, in 1977 and the National War College at Fort Lesley J. McNair, Washington, D.C. in 1981.
+He attended the Armed Forces Staff College in Norfolk, Virginia, in 1977 and the National War College at Fort Lesley J. McNair, Washington, D.C., in 1981.

 Career

 Glosson entered the USAF in 1965 as a distinguished graduate of the North Carolina State University Reserve Officer Training Corps program.
 He flew combat missions as a flight commander in both North and South Vietnam.
 He commanded the 414th Fighter Weapons Squadron and two tactical fighter wings.
 During the Gulf War, he commanded the 14th Air Division (Provisional) and was director of campaign plans for U.S. Central Command Air Forces (USCENTAF), Riyadh, Saudi Arabia.
 In this function, he was responsible for planning the bombardment of Baghdad on January 17, 1991, that resulted in the near total destruction of the Iraqi command and control structure within the first hours of the air campaign.
 The Amiriyah shelter bombing on February 13 that year, that killed over 400 Iraqi civilians, was also carried out under his responsibility.

 He is a command pilot with more than 3,600 flying hours primarily in the F-4, F-15C and F-15E.

 Glosson retired on July 1, 1994.
-After his retirement, Glosson wrote a book titled War with Iraq: critical lessons about the Gulf War and the lessons that in his view can be learned from it.
+Following his retirement, Glosson wrote a book titled War with Iraq: Critical Lessons about the Gulf War and the lessons he drew from the events and outcome of the conflict.